-As another year draws to an end, we start to look towards the exciting adventures that 2016 has in store.
-For some of us, the New Year promises the backpacking trip of a lifetime, while for others it will be that much-needed tropical vacation with the kids.
+As another year draws to an end, we start to look towards the exciting adventures that the new year has in store.
+For some of us, the new year promises the backpacking trip of a lifetime, while for others it will be that much-needed tropical vacation with the kids.

 Whether you’re celebrating the end of essays and exams with a tour through the cities of Europe, or just treating the family to a few weeks of beach side bliss, we want your next year of travel to be no-fuss and disaster-free.